Bittern, Herons and Egrets in East Africa

 Bitterns and Night Herons live in overgrown lake shores and rivers.
 Bitterns like tall vegetation to hide and are more difficult to spot.
 They are quite short but still have the long bill to catch aquatic creatures.

-We are lucky and have photos of all the herons, egrets and bitterns from East Africa.
+We are lucky to have photos of all the Ardeidae species, herons, egrets and bitterns from East Africa.
+This is thanks to the generosity of several amazing bird photographers.
 Click on photos to enlarge.

 Follow us on Facebook Bird photography safari